Withdrawal & Recovery

 Here is what that is not: failure.
 Here is what it is: information.

-A 2011 review in the journal Clinical Psychology Review (a major publication that synthesizes behavioral research) examined relapse patterns across substances and found that slips are a normal, expected part of the quitting process.
+Research on relapse patterns across substances has found that slips are a normal, expected part of the quitting process.
 The majority of people who eventually quit successfully experienced at least one slip along the way.
-A slip becomes a full relapse only when you interpret it as proof that you cannot do this and stop trying.
+A slip becomes a full relapse only when you interpret it as proof that you cannot do this and stop trying.[5]

 You did not lose all of your progress.
 Your brain does not fully revert from one slip.
 The neural recovery you achieved is still mostly intact.
 Get back on track and keep going.